 Deciphering Mental Disorders and Substance Abuse Exclusions – Part 1

-Sometimes, it can be hard to tell if your policy contains such an exclusion.
-Policy language can be difficult to decipher, and it becomes even more difficult in cases where the terms of the exclusion are contained within multiple provisions of the policy.
+Sometimes, it can be hard to tell if your disability insurance policy contains such an exclusion.
+Policy language can be difficult to decipher, and it becomes even more difficult in cases where the terms of the exclusion are contained within multiple provisions of the disability policy.

 In the next few posts, we are going to discuss mental disorder and substance abuse exclusions.
 In Part 1, we will look at an example of how insurance companies define mental disorders and substance abuse.
 In Part 2, we will look at an example of a mental disorder and substance abuse limitation provision.

 How Do Insurance Company’s Define Mental Disorders and Substance Abuse?